BitBoxSwiss/2FA-app/README.md

 For the Digital Bitbox, it is used to verify QR codes before signing a transaction.
 This avoids handcrafted man-in-the-middle attacks on compromised computers by verifying that you are signing the correct transaction.

 Just click the button to scan.
 Plaintext is printed without formatting.
 JSON-formatted text is pretty-printed.
-AES-256-CBC encrypted text is decrypted with a user-supplied password (only hardcoded at the moment).
+AES-256-CBC encrypted text is decrypted with a user-supplied password (hardcoded at the moment).

 ## Installation